 One of the most pressing matters for many divorcing couples is the family home and where they will live.
-A judge's most pressing concern, however, will always be the wellbeing of any children, so it is likely that the primary caregiver will be able to remain in the marital home.
-Other options may include selling the house and splitting the equity, or one spouse buying the other out.
+A judge's most pressing concern, however, will always be the wellbeing of any children, so the best options will be considered based on your family's specific circumstances.
+One spouse may wish to retain the family home by buying out their partner, or it could be possible to fund two homes of equal standard by selling the house and splitting the equity.